ThomasGualdi/-stochastic-programming/README.md

-# -stochastic-programming
+# -programming
-There are files to share about  stochastic programming.
+There are files to share about algorithm of Data Science.